 1. Integrated Technology:

-Smart cities utilize advanced technologies such as the Internet of Things (IoT), (AI), blockchain, and sensors to collect real-time data, optimizing the management of urban services such as waste management, traffic flow, and energy consumption.
+Smart cities utilize advanced technologies such as the Internet of Things (IoT), artificial intelligence (AI), blockchain, and sensors to collect real-time data, optimizing the management of urban services such as waste management, traffic flow, and energy consumption.

 2. Citizen Participation: